-You can break it down very easily: If there are more pixels than brightness levels, banding can occur.
+You can break it down very quickly: If there are more pixels than brightness levels, banding can occur.

-In our example we have the same value on all 3 channels because it is a black and white picture.
+In our example, we have the same value on all three channels because it is a black and white picture.
 So only 256 values available.
-The first dot (the brighter one in the middle of the picture) has an RGB value of 78, the second dot an RGB value of 28, the distance is 452px.
-In purely mathematical terms this means: 50 steps to 450px, so every 9px the value should change by one step.
-That should in theory still be a clean gradient with invisible levels – but it is not.
+The first dot (the brighter one in the middle of the image) has an RGB value of 78, the second dot an RGB value of 28, the distance is 452px.
+In purely mathematical terms, this means 50 steps to 450px, so every 9px, the value should change by one step.
+That should, in theory, still be a clean gradient with invisible levels – but it is not.